There are lots of opportunities to improve your skills and to help you find work.

 Help to get into work and training

-If you’re over 25, live in Leeds and have not worked for at least one year STEP will help you access skills, training and job opportunities.
+If you’re over 25, live in Leeds and have not worked for the last six months STEP will help you access skills, training and job opportunities.
 You will receive one-to-one support, careers advice, interview tips and CV help.

 STEP also offers work trials and placements, help with benefits and debt advice and in-work support.
 There is specialist support for people with drug and alcohol dependency, mental ill health and ESOL support needs.